linKhehe/ZaneAPI-docs/docs/api.rst

 .. http:post:: /blur

-    This returns a blurred of the input image.
+    This returns a blurred version of the input image.
     If the image is larger than 512px in width or height, the image will be sampled down to 512px in the offending direction while preserving aspect ratio.